 Covenants were commonplace in the days of the Old Testament.
 Many kingdoms and kings would become allies and share resources, and covenants were a way to ensure both parties held up their end of the agreement.
 Needless to say, covenants were serious business.
 They were often (but not always) sealed with blood.
 Sacrifices were made, meals were shared… and they had dire consequences if broken.

 *This post contains affiliate links.
 Click here to read my full disclosure policy.

 Covenants aren’t as common today.
 In the church, we often talk about covenants in the context of marriage.
 We know that they are far more serious than our everyday contracts; but because we don’t typically enter covenants anymore, we don’t understand them the same way they would have in the Old and New Testaments.
 But the truth is that understanding covenants is crucial to our faith.
 The word itself is mentioned over 300 times in Scripture.
 The Bible in its entirety is based upon the covenants between God and His people.

 The covenants of Scripture are largely debated among scholars.
 Generally speaking, most would agree that there are between 5-7 covenants.
 The Old Testament contains most of them, while the New Testament contains the final New Covenant.

-Historians tell us that there were numerous types of covenants throughout history, each with their own sets of requirements and consequences.
+Historians tell us that there were also numerous types of covenants throughout history, each with their own sets of requirements and consequences.
 Here are two examples found in Scripture:

 Suzerian-Vassal: Think of this one as a conditional treaty.
 Two parties, equally sharing with one another.
 “If you do this for me, I will do this for.
-If either of us fail to keep our end, there will be consequences.”
+If either of us fails to keep our end, there will be consequences.”